Internet/Social Media Safety and Digital Literacy Education 101 For Tweens, Teens and Young Adults (grades 6-12)

 Greater Victoria $400.00 (rate includes all taxes).
 Outside Greater Victoria please call for a quote.
 We also provide Schools, teachers, parents and students with "free" access to our Internet and Social Media safety on-line resource page for all students and teachers.

 We are so confident that our program will meet and exceed expectations, we now offer a 100% money back guarantee on the seminar cost of our Internet Safety for schools program.
 If a school believes that our presentation did not provided their tweens, teens and young adults with important information to stay safer and become more digitally literate, savvy and resilient when online, we will refund the cost of the seminar, minus any travel expenses.
+We are the first and only Internet and Social Media safety company in Canada to offer this money back guarantee !!!

 Unlimited.
 We have presented to audiences of 20 to 1600 students in size.